Social Studies in the elementary school concentrates on good citizenship, neighborhood maps, and the how's and why's of our special holidays.

 Grade 8 – American History – Part II continues from Reconstruction of the South into current times.

-During the week of Finals, our gymnasium becomes a living museum for our school community.
+During the week of finals at the end of the school year, our gymnasium becomes a living museum for our school community.

 7th graders research a topic of historical importance within American history for exhibition.

-8th graders become an American-born historical figure for all to visit.
+8th graders become an American-born historical figure for all to visit in our wax museum.